August 16 – September 30, 2007

 Recent titles in Islamic law.

-As in all of the fields of law represented here, the resources that the Robbins Collection and the Law Library have to offer in both theory and practice of religious law are not limited to historical texts.
+As in all of the fields of law represented here, the resources that the Robbins Collection Center and the Law Library have to offer in both theory and practice of religious law are not limited to historical texts.
 We are active in our acquisition of new titles that examine the continuously evolving role that religious traditions play in global politics and legal culture throughout the world.
 The ongoing expansion of our holdings in Islamic law is a good example of our constant effort to make our collections comprehensive resources that are responsive to the timely and groundbreaking work being done by Berkeley Law’s scholars and research centers.